bandprotocol/bandchain-docs/docs/develop/04-custom-scripts/02-oracle-script/02-tutorial.md

 ```

-### Writing the Oracle Script
+### Writing the Data Script

-As mentioned in the [introduction](/develop/custom-scripts/oracle-script/introduction), an oracle script execution flow can
+As mentioned in the [introduction](/develop/custom-scripts/oracle-script/introduction), a data script execution flow can
 be categorized into two main phases, the preparation phase and the execution phase.
 However, we also do need to define
-the oracle scripts input and outputs.
+the data scripts input and outputs.

 #### Input/Output

-An oracle script's input and output can be defined in a struct.
+A data script's input and output can be defined in a struct.
 In the example below, we can see that this specific
-oracle scripts takes in an input `repeat` as a `u64` and returns an output `response` as a `string`
+data scripts takes in an input `repeat` as a `u64` and returns an output `response` as a `string`

 ```rust
 #[derive(OBIDecode, OBISchema)]